mupinnn/slices/README.md

 - Plop

 I doesn't rule out the possibility to use another transpiler like `swc` or `esbuild`; adding another template engines such as Nunjucks; or might changing JavaScript to TypeScript.
+The only exception here is I able to use any CSS library/framework that doesn't include any JavaScript library (e.g jQuery).

+The important things that I should keep in mind is: I'm creating this repo is to practice more on writing _vanilla_ thing(s), so I'll avoid to use any CSS library/framework as much as possible.

 ## License